Behind the film: The past 5 years:

 Starting some time in 2012, Oksana began thinking about, and doing research for a documentary concerning the Sudbury Ukrainian community in which she grew up, but over the next couple of years, never came up with a “hook”, or central story theme.
 After considering interweaving her parents’ stories into the documentary, she decided on a documentary about her father’s life – a man widely remembered, and whose life indeed was full of stories.

 So, we began work on Bill’s documentary in early 2015.
-The result will be shown starting in September of this year.
+The result premiered in September, 2017.

 Introducing the first screening